-We have been in business quite awhile and have been through several hurricanes but hurricane Irma really showed who and what was covered.
-We found a lot of insured did not realize how high there deductible is for Hurricanes.
-We also found that our insureds did not know there was a lower hurricane deductible option.
+Lock Insurance has been in business for quite a while and has been through several hurricanes, but Hurricane Irma showed who and what was covered.
+Many insured do not realize how high their deductible is for Hurricanes.
+We also found that they did not know there was a lower hurricane deductible option.

-In Florida the 2%, 5% and 10 % deductible is a calendar year deductible, which means that it is a percentage of your structure amount of our dwelling.
-For Instance $100,000 thousand dollar house with a 2% deductible you would be responsible for the first $2,000 dollars from a named storm event.
+In Florida, the 2%, 5%, and 10% deductible is a calendar year deductible, meaning it is a percentage of your structure amount dwelling.
+For instance, 100,000 thousand dollar houses with a 2% deductible would result in the homeowner being responsible for the first 2,000 dollars from a named storm event.

-Contact us today and find out more so you will not be caught with High out of pocket cost for minimal difference in price when the next storm is coming in.
+Contact us today and find out more so you will not be caught with High out-of-pocket costs for minimal difference in price when the next storm is coming in.

 We are in hurricane season, and your Lock insurance independent insurance agent reminds you that thousands of folks failed to take even basic precautions before past storms rolled ashore and blew or washed away millions of dollars in property.
 Don’t be one of those unfortunate people when the next hurricane blows through.